szymonjan/wtframework_mod/README.md

 Note: I have not implemented any sort of session support yet.
 So this will not work in pages that require a session.

+You can now use this page object you created like this:

+	from wtframework.wtf.web.PageFactory import PageFactory
+	...
+	my_login_page = PageFactory.create_page(webdriver, LoginPage)
+	my_login_page.login(myusername, password)

+Alternatively, you can use the WebUtils to wait for the page to load.
+This will allow you to specify a timeout period to wait for this page to finish loading.

+	from wtframework.wtf.web.WebUtils import WebUtils
+	...
+	slow_loading_page = WebUtils.wait_until_page_loaded(webdriver, MyPage, 60)

+Note: This will use the PageObject's `_validate_page()` to check if the page is matching the expected page.
+It's good to not use URL validation in cases you expect the page to take a long time to load, and instead verify on a list of expected elements you want to have loaded.

 Once you have created a PageOjbect, you'll want to go in and edit the file and make any